 3 – The Dry Ice Extraction Method

-The dry ice extraction method is another method of CBD extraction that can be performed at home, although it takes a bit more time and effort than its olive oil equivalent.
+The dry ice extraction method is another way to extract CBD, and it can be performed at home.
+Although, it takes a bit more time and effort than its olive oil equivalent.
 As well as the cannabis plant itself, you’ll need the following equipment:

 - Around 3 pounds of dry ice